rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: Can I say one more thing?
 I think that if people want to advocate for not throwing in the towel, then we should come up with the goals for this.

-AWB: This would require evangelizing implementations to say "you would have to switch"
+AWB: This would require evangelizing implementations to say "you would have to switch".

 MM: That's not required for my goals.
 I wouldn't mind a switch, but none of the main implementations needs to have a switch in order to meet my goals.

-AWB: That would be required if you say these things have to switch
+AWB: That would be required if you say these things have to switch.

 MM: None of this would be required with the goals I have in mind.